leechee/CIFAR10-CNN-CUDA/README.md

 ![[loss]](assets/loss.png)

 This graph demonstrates the training loss with respect to the epochs.
-I ran the model with 10 epochs.
-The training and testing accuracy are both 79.9%.
+I ran the model with 30 epochs.
+The training accuracy is 83%, testing accuracy is 82%.

 ![[matrix]](assets/matrix.png)

 This is the confusion matrix for the model's results.
-Here we can visualize the 79.9% testing accuracy.
+Here we can visualize the 82% testing accuracy.